 - Restricted Dogs

 A Dangerous Dog Declaration can be made for a dog only if the dog;

 - Has seriously attacked, or acted in a way that caused fear to, a person or another animal; or

 - May, in the opinion of an authorised person having regard to the way the dog has behaved towards a person or another animal, seriously attack, or act in a way that causes fear to, the person or animal.

 A Menacing Dog Declaration may be made for a dog only if a ground mentioned above exists for the dog, except that the attack was not serious.

-The following breeds, and any crossbreed of the following are classified as restricted dog breeds:
+The following breeds, any crossbreed of the following as well as their offspring are classified as restricted dog breeds: